cynotebo/KM-Workshop/Module 1.md

 ## Using the Portal Import Data Flow:

+We will now create a data source called *clinical-trials-small* that will be used to load and index the data.

-Navigate to your search service, and click the **Import Data** button.
+1. Navigate to your search service, and click the **Import Data** button.
 This will launch the Import Data Wizard.

  ![](images/importdata.png)

-1. Create data source called: *clinical-trials-mini*.

 ![](images/datasource.png)